AidanZealley/off.canvas/README.md

 Basic off canvas style shell with left and right sidebars and a no javascript fallback.

+Issues:
-Bugs left to iron out in IE
+Bugs left to squish in IE10
+Overlapping sidebars on smaller screens
+Some javascript execution speed issues on mobile devices